akccakcctw/frontend-navigation/.github/ISSUE_TEMPLATE/request-to-add.md

 ---
-name: Feature request
+name: Request to Add
 about: Suggest an idea for this project
 title: "[ADD]"
-labels: ''
+labels: Request to Add
 assignees: ''

 ---